mui/toolpad/docs/data/toolpad/data-binding.md

 # Data binding

 <p class="description">
-    Data binding is a widely used concept inside Toolpad app which allows us to connect various parts of the application and make them dynamically react to data changes
+    Data binding is a widely used concept inside Toolpad app which allows us to connect various parts of the application and make them dynamically react to data changes.
 </p>

 ## Binding button